lokalise/node-lokalise-api/README.md

 ## Usage

-Every reuqest return a promise with a corresponding object or array of object as the result.
+Every request returns a promise with a corresponding object (or array of objects) as the result.